frutiger/bdemeta/CONTRIBUTING.md

 Please submit only one bugfix or enhancement per pull request, and please add a test case for the feature you are fixing/improving.

-By creating a pull request, you are authorizing the transfer of copyright ownership of the code in the pull request to the original author of the project (Masud Rahman).